armygogames/Custom-string-Encoder.py/README.md

 THIS IS ALSO SUPER IMPORTANT! you CAN'T add the symbol "!" to the encoder since it's used in the code to add salts. if added, will break the code.

-now, rename the file back to Custom string Encoder.py then open it.
+now, rename the file back to Custom String Encoder.py then open it.

 USAGE: